Today is Bill of Rights Day. So it’s an appropriate time to consider the state of our constitutional safeguards.

 The Third Amendment says soldiers may not be quartered in our homes without the consent of the owners.
 This safeguard is one of the few that is in fine shape – so we can pause here for a laugh.

 The Fourth Amendment says the people have the right to be secure against unreasonable searches and seizures.
-Government officials, however, insist that they can conduct commando-style raids on our homes and treat automobile drivers like prison inmates by conducting body cavity searches.
+Government officials, however, insist that they can conduct commando-style raids on our homes and treat airline travelers like prison inmates by conducting virtual strip searches.